-In order to improve the phase measurement resolution, a low-bandwidth phase detector is associated with low-noise amplifiers.
-The phase detector provides a low voltage vs phase coefficient -8 mV per degree - but with a noise level low enough to be amplified with a substantial gain as discussed before.
+2) Improved Accuracy: To improve the phase measurement resolution, a low-bandwidth phase detector is associated with low-noise amplifiers.
+The phase detector provides a low voltage-versus-phase coefficient $(8 \text{ mV/}^{\circ})$ but with a noise level low enough to be amplified with a substantial gain, as discussed before.

-Using variable gain amplifiers, the $S{21}$ phase characterization of SAW delay line phase behavior is a function of frequency (by a frequency sweep) with gains ranging from 1 to 16:
+Using variable-gain amplifiers, the $S{21}$ phase characterization of SAW delay line phase behavior is a function of frequency (by a frequency sweep) with gains ranging from 1 to 16: switching from one gain to another is controlled by the ADuC7026 microcontroller through an analog switch.